Explore ITCC’s industry influence via recognition of innovation and development of forward-thinking research and white papers.

 Have you or your team created a product, service or initiative that resulted in a positive impact to your company or the IT certification industry?
 Was it a project that helped improve the customer or test candidate experience or resulted in candidates more accurately being able to demonstrate their skills and abilities?

-Now in its sixth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
+Now in its seventh year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
 Over the years, winners have showcased success and innovation in increasing the security of testing, a new method for evaluations, improved market access to certification programs, and more.

 Innovation Award Winners